gui11aume/sesame/README.md

 The most common method to identify a sequencing read is to align it to a reference sequence, typically a genome.
 The alignment aims to find the subsequence of the genome that is the closest to the read.
-There exists algorithms to find the best subsequence of the genome, but they are too slow when the reference sequence is the size of a genome.
+There exist algorithms to find the best subsequence of the genome, but they are too slow when the reference sequence is the size of a genome.